The Multiple Sclerosis Process and Symptoms

 Areas of inflammation and damage are known as “lesions.”
 The changes in size, number, and location of these lesions may determine the type and severity of symptoms.
 While individuals with relapsing forms of MS are believed to experience more inflammation than those with progressive forms of MS, lesions still occur for individuals with all forms of MS. However, the lesions in progressive forms of MS may be less active and expand more slowly.

 In addition to symptoms, disease activity may be evaluated from changes in the size or number of lesions.
 Frequently, MS may be “clinically silent,” showing no increase in symptoms, yet continuing to show signs of disease activity within the CNS.
 For individuals with relapsing forms of MS, early and continued treatment with a disease-modifying therapy (DMT) can often slow the “clinically silent” disease activity in the brain, reducing the size and number of active lesions.
 This is why most neurologists, as well as the American Academy of Neurology, recommend that individuals with relapsing forms of MS begin treatment as soon as possible after the diagnosis is established.
+More recent FDA approvals have brought new DMTs that also treat active secondary-progressive MS and primary-progressive MS.

 Additionally, areas of thick scar tissue may eventually form along the areas of permanently damaged myelin.
 These areas of scar tissue are referred to as “plaques.”
 The term “multiple sclerosis” originates from the discovery of these hardened plaques.
 Multiple refers to “many;” sclerosis refers to “scars.”